ARITOSSS/Aristide-Project/Reports/Specification Document.md

 The spatial complexity of 2D arrays is O(n) for the number of squares, and the same applies to sets and lists.

+## **Inputs :**
+My project doesn't necessarily require any input apart from the dimensions and number of bombs that will be used to generate the grid.

 ## **References :**

 [https://dash.harvard.edu/handle/1/14398552](https://dash.harvard.edu/handle/1/14398552) (DSSP pseudo code and introduction to CSP)